Knowing exposure is the lifeblood for charities like the Kids Cancer Project, a local business has donated a vehicle that’s sure to turn heads.

 Premier Motor Service revamped a decommissioned bus, painted it yellow, and donated it to the charity.

-Charity founder Col Reynolds, a retired bus driver who worked for the bus company that Premier eventually bought, will drive the bus along the Eastern seaboard, setting off from Townsville, and ending in Tasmania.
+Charity founder Col Reynolds, a retired bus driver who worked for the bus company that Premier eventually bought, will drive the big yellow bus along the Eastern seaboard, setting off from Townsville, and ending in Tasmania.

 Mr Reynolds aims to promote the research his charity supports – vital research for kids suffering from cancer.

 “I decided the only way to save these kids was to find a cure, and it’s become my life’s work now, to try and save little kids from going through this insidious illness,” he said.